 - Are you feeling pressured to pursue aid in dying so as not to burden your loved ones?

-- Is there conflict with family members about your interest in aid in dying?
+- Is there a conflict with family members about your interest in aid in dying?

-- Your AID coordinator is a trained clinical social worker who can help you address these issues so you don't face them alone.
+- Your AID consultant is a trained clinical social worker who can help you address these issues so you don't face them alone.

-For the process to move along in as smooth and timely a manner as possible, your AID coordinator must be able to keep in regular contact with you.
+For the process to move along in as smooth and timely a manner as possible, your AID consultant must be able to keep in regular contact with you.

-If you change your mind and decide not to pursue aid in dying, please inform your AID coordinator.
+If you change your mind and decide not to pursue aid in dying, please inform your AID consultant.
 It is your right to change your mind and stop the process at any time.

 - Initial appointment with an "attending physician" for aid in dying, at which you make your first formal verbal request for the life-ending drug